VUCA. Living and dealing with change.

-What is a VUCA world?
+What is the VUCA world?
 Where does this term come from?
-And how can you keep up with a VUCA world?
+And how can you (out)live in the VUCA world?

-This acronym comes from the USA – to be more precise, from the American military.
-It describes the conditions in war zones and during the Cold War.
-Nothing could be predicted and everything could change from one day to the next.
-This VUCA world was characterized by four properties:
+The abbreviation VUCA actually comes from America – to be more precise, from the American military.
+It describes the conditions in war zones or during the Cold War.
+There, the military has to deal with a world in which mostly nothing is predictable and where everything can change from one day to the next.
+This VUCA world is characterised by four features:

 Volatility